 I purchased this particular example in early 2023 after the Gen 2 model came

-out and the Gen 1 models were heavily discounted.
+out and the Gen 1 models still in stock were heavily discounted.

 I wish it had a bit better thermals so it wouldn't get warm with the

-I use it at my desk with a single right-angle USB-C cable connected to a
+I use it with a right-angle USB-C cable connected to a

 Lenovo USB-C Dock